Supporting East End Entrepreneur Development (SEED) Program

 6 BIZ – Six Points Business Improvement Grants

-Virginia LISC is excited to announce an improvement initiative for the Six Points Commercial area in Highland Park.
-LISC and Storefront for Community Design partnered with designers from Timmons Group and Baskervill to help businesses and residents envision real improvements to Six Points .
+Virginia LISC is excited to be in its second year of our improvement initiative for the Six Points Commercial area in Highland Park.
+LISC and Storefront for Community Design partnered with designers from Timmons Group and Baskervill to help businesses and residents envision real improvements to Six Points.
 The enhancement plan proposed a cohesive identity for the district and made recommendations for façade and street improvements including landscaping, street furniture, and signage.
 LISC is working on implementing a few early action projects recommended in the plan.

 To implement some of the façade improvements envisioned in the enhancement plan, LISC has partnered with Capital One and launched a small business grant program for existing businesses in the area.
 Businesses applied for $5,000 – $10,000 grants to help supplement funds from the City’s Commercial Area Revitalization Effort (CARE) program.
 The second round of 6 BIZ is now underway!
 For more information on the 6 BIZ Program, contact Shekinah Mitchell from LISC @ 804-505- 4697 or firstname.lastname@example.org.

 Financial Opportunity Centers (FOCs)